grem11n/terraform-aws-vpc-peering/README.md

 -----

 ### Examples
 Sample configuration is located in [examples](examples/) directory.
-There are not many of them right now, but I'll add more soon.

 ### Single Region Peering
 **Notice**: You need to declare both providers even with single region peering.